Rightwards Double Arrow

 The rightwards double arrow has the Unicode code point U+21D2.
 In HTML you can write it as ⇒ or ⇒, or with the named entity ⇒.

-Does the rightwards double arrow symbol work everywhere?
+Can I use the rightwards double arrow symbol in HTML and CSS?

 Related symbols